Operation—To Fool A Hawke, Chap. 1

 "Nothing, Hawke," Caitlin admitted, sighing.
 How dense is he?
-She asked herself, then reprimanded herself.
+She thought, then silently answered her own unspoken question.
 Dumb question, Caity girl.
 You know how dense Hawke is better'n anybody.
 Except maybe Dom.

 "Nothing?"
 String repeated, incredulous.
 "You stand at the door with our kids this morning, tell me you're leaving and that you'll have your lawyer contact me, and you say nothing went wrong between us?
 Caitlin, just how dumb do you think I am?"
 Hawke immediately regretted the question.
-Um, something tells me I don't want to know the answer to that, String said to himself ruefully.
+Um, something tells me I don't want to know the answer to that.

 String felt his anger building again.
 "Then what the hell did you mean, Caitlin?"
 He wasn't exactly sure he wanted to know what Caitlin meant, but then again, he knew he had to ask her.

 "I meant"—Her eyes grew wide and the grin she'd been trying to suppress ever since Hawke had seen her at the front door finally broke through.
 "I meant to say—April Fools, Stringfellow Hawke!"
 She steeled herself for whatever reaction Hawke might have to being fooled the way he had been.
-He might throw me out for real, Caitlin admitted to herself.
+He might throw me out for real, Caitlin suddenly felt herself becoming nervous.
 I hope not—but there's nothin' I can do about it now.
-If he does, he does...and I can't say I'd blame him if he did.
+If he does, he does, I can't say I'd blame him if he did.
 Heck, if he ever pulled somethin' like this on me, after I beat the snot out of him, I'd throw him out.
 And it's his cabin.

 String stared, dumbfounded, at the woman he loved more than anything in the world. "'APRIL FOOLS'?
-What the hell is that supposed to mean?" he roared, his earlier resolution forgotten, as his anger took over once again.
+What the hell is that supposed to mean?"he roared, his earlier resolution forgotten, as his anger took over once again.
 Dumb question.
 I know it's April Fool's Day...aw, dammit.
-Hawke said to himself as he realized what had happened.
+Hawke shook his head and smiled in spite of the situation, as he realized what had happened.

 "String," Caitlin said as she moved closer to him, relieved when she saw he wasn't drawing away from her, "I'm sorry.
 This whole thing was—was a project from my acting coach.
 We were given an assignment last week—to play an April Fool's joke on someone important to us.
 Naturally," she said, reaching out to put a hand on his shoulder, "I chose to play one on you.
 After all, you are the most important person in my life," Caitlin said, hoping fervently that String believed her.

 For his part, String was remembering how Caitlin had been taking acting classes several years ago—and how convinced Dom had been when she ran lines with him, saying that she was pregnant and had decided to raise her baby alone.
-Of course, she wasn't really pregnant, String said to himself, but Dom sure thought she was—just like I thought Cait was really leaving this morning.
+Of course, she wasn't really pregnant, but Dom sure thought she was—just like I thought Cait was really leaving this morning.
 He also knew that she'd restarted her classes several weeks ago, after being away from them for nearly ten years, after she and Hawke married and had their children.
-She hasn't lost her touch, String said to himself.
+She hasn't lost her touch.
 She got me as good as she got Dom that day.
 He was still upset, though, and decided to let Caitlin know it.

 "And you couldn't think of something else to do?"
 String demanded, still hurting.
 "Like sticking a whoopee cushion on my chair in Airwolf, or somethin' like that?"
 Almost immediately, Hawke felt himself once again regretting his choice of words.
 She'd do it, too—stick a whoopee cushion on my chair, that is.
-Guess I'll have to pay more attention to my seat when I climb into Airwolf from now on, Hawke said to himself wryly, especially next year.
-That is, assuming there is a 'next year' for us, even though I know this was a joke, String thought to himself, admitting that the damage done by Caitlin's little prank—and his reaction to it—just might be too much for their marriage to overcome.
+Guess I'll have to pay more attention to my seat when I climb into Airwolf from now on, especially next year.
+That is, assuming there is a 'next year' for us, even though I know this was a joke, String thought.
+He realized that the damage done by Caitlin's little prank—and more importantly, by his reaction to it—just might be too much for their marriage to overcome.

 Oh, boy.
-I may have taken it too far, Caitlin said to herself, worriedly, as she looked at her husband.
+I may have taken it too far, Caitlin worried as she looked at her husband.
 I know that expression—he's angry.
 And he's got every right to be.
 Aloud she said, "String, I figured doin' something like this would make you angry, and I'm sorry.
 But my coach said I had to actually run lines—you remember, like I did that time when I ran lines with Dom."
 String again found himself recalling what Dom had told him about that incident.

 "If he won't accept his responsibility, then he just doesn't exist for me anymore," Caitlin had said, tears streaming down her face.
 "And I don't care what you say!
 I'm gonna have this baby, and I'm gonna raise it alone!"
 She'd turned on her heel and stormed out of the office, slamming the door behind her.
 When Caitlin opened the door again, she was nervous as to what Dom thought—until he started applauding, and she took a bow, like all good actresses would.
 He felt himself drawn back to the present when he heard Caitlin's voice again.

 "Believe me, String—I didn't want to do it, and I told my coach just that in class last week—but he said we needed to make it somethin' that whoever we played it on would never forget—and I think this qualifies, don't you?"
-She wanted to give him her best impish grin—hell, forget that, I want him to take me upstairs and make love to me right now—Caitlin said to herself—but I know I can't, and he won't.
+She wanted to give him her best impish grin—hell, forget that, I want him to take me upstairs and make love to me right now—but I know I can't, and he won't.
 At least not yet.

 "Yeah, Cait," String replied.
 He felt his anger already lessening, and he didn't like that—he wanted to hold onto his anger for as long as possible, to express how angry he'd really been as he watched Caitlin and their kids walk out of the cabin this morning, to make Caitlin feel like she'd made him feel earlier that morning, when she'd announced that she was leaving him.
-But even as mad as I was when she left, I can't, String said to himself.
+But even as mad as I was when she left, I just can't do it.
 Even as angry as she made me and as frightened as I was, I can't do that to her—or our kids—because, dammit, I still love all of them—especially Caitlin—and I always will, no matter what.
-And besides, String said to himself, I remember what Dom said before we got married.
+And besides, I remember what Dom said before we got married.